Note: From the January/February 2017 issue of Sporting Classics.

 “I knew I had to flip over to do something really, really different,” Bucher said.
 “I wasn’t sure exactly what I was going to do.
 I still had a lot of orders for just carved calls.
 But I knew that wasn’t really enough to wow people.”

-A new idea began to take shape between 2011 and 2012.
+An idea began to take shape between 2011 and 2012.
 Elaborately carved and colored duck calls, one representing each species of waterfowl in North America.
-And not just the species proper, but all the trappings and traditions that made each duck, goose, or swan (Maybe swans; he’s not sure about them just yet.) an intrinsic part of the landscape it inhabited.
+And not just the species proper, but all the trappings and traditions that made each duck, goose, or swan an intrinsic part of the landscape it inhabited.
+(Maybe swans; he’s not sure about them just yet.)

 “They’re all going to be very unique, and they’re all going to be themed,” Bucher said.
 “The mottled duck is a Louisiana theme.
 The black duck is a New England theme.
 They’re all going to be themed, and the older the theme, the more vintage they are.”